Jake McCarthy Player Props: Diamondbacks vs. Guardians

-Jake McCarthy -- with a slugging percentage of .485 in his past 10 games, including four extra-base hits -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Triston McKenzie on the hill, on June 16 at 9:40 PM ET.
+Jake McCarthy and his .368 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Phillies.
+In his most recent game, he strung together two hits (going 2-for-5) against the Guardians.

 Jake McCarthy Game Info & Props vs. the Guardians